 Jonty Reason -

-UK actor-turned-director, has made several shorts in Melbourne, now in production of feature City of the Damned.
+UK actor-turned-director, has made several shorts in Melbourne, and the feature City of the Damned.

 Rees - Creator of the classic Super 8 doll film Gerry

 Gee Junior in early '80s, has continued making various shorts

 (on Super 8 and digital) to this day.

 Repich - Super 8 filmmaker from the early '80s, active to